DylanGore/Mobile-App-Dev-1-Assignment2/README.md

 -   Save and load a list of locations to/from a JSON file
 -   [MapBox](https://mapbox.com) maps to view and choose locations (User location permission can be granted if desired)
 -   The option to add observation stations as saved locations or just view a weather forecast for that area
+-   Automated testing, linting and APK building using GitHub actions

 ## Android / Material Design Notable Features